-- 1. A student should not give out personal information.
-Specifically, he or she should not give out his or her full name, address, age, credit card or social security information, phone number, or fax number.
+1. A student should not give out personal information.
+Specifically, they should not give out their full name, address, age, credit card or social security information, phone number, or fax number.
 A student should not give out information about friends or other persons while online.
-A student may not meet with someone he or she has contacted online without his or her parents' approval. - 2.
-A student should not make any attempt to access inappropriate or "adult" materials.
+A student may not meet with someone they have contacted online without their parents' approval.

+2. A student should not make any attempt to access inappropriate or "adult" materials.
 Pornography is the clearest example of such material.
 If inappropriate material is accessed accidentally, the student should disengage immediately, and inform a teacher about where that information was located.
-Topeka Collegiate faculty will do the best they can to guide the students to useful, educational resources and to filter unwanted material. - 3.
-User directories at Topeka Collegiate are established for educational purposes.
+Topeka Collegiate faculty will do the best they can to guide the students to useful, educational resources and to filter unwanted material.

+3. User directories at Topeka Collegiate are established for educational purposes.
 Although students are free to use their accounts, Topeka Collegiate reserves the right to view the contents of any e-mail account or any directory.
 Students may not post chain letters or engage in the sending of annoying or unnecessary messages to a large number of people or to a single person.
-Any student who receives unwanted e-mail messages or IM messages that make him or her uncomfortable should inform a teacher immediately. - 4.
-The school may take a variety of disciplinary actions ranging from detention to legal action for violation of any aspect of the Acceptable Use Policy or the Topeka Collegiate Family Handbook, as appropriate.
+Any student who receives unwanted e-mail messages or IM messages that make him or her uncomfortable should inform a teacher immediately.

+4. The school may take a variety of disciplinary actions ranging from detention to legal action for violation of any aspect of the Acceptable Use Policy or the Topeka Collegiate Family Handbook, as appropriate.